andysellick/sharebuttons/README.md

 This code gets the URL the page is on, extracts content from the page metadata, and populates the buttons automatically on page load.

-This will add some social media buttons to as fixed elements to the right hand side of your page.
+It adds social media sharing buttons as fixed elements to the right hand side of your page.
 On mobile they drop down to appear in their position in the markup, as a centered row of buttons.

 Written as a lightweight alternative to all the massively bloated plugins that claim to do this for you.
 Has no external dependencies.
 Link code based on examples from: http://www.sharelinkgenerator.com/